Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/groups-users-permissons/index.md

   <iframe src="https://www.youtube.com/embed/VIDEO_ID" frameborder="0" allowfullscreen></iframe>
 </div>

 Are you struggling to manage user roles and permissions for your organization's documents?
-Docbits (DOC²) has got you covered!
+DocBits (DOC²) has got you covered!
 With our user-friendly interface, you can easily manage users and their roles, create sub-organizations, and configure groups and permissions for different document types.

 Our user management system allows you to: